 We have packets of edible seeds to give away to Presbyterian and Uniting parishes.
 Seeds will be allocated on a first come-first served basis.
 Priority will be given to those projects that are support the wider community, like community gardens, or gardens that contribute to foodbanks.
 Fill in the form below to apply for seeds.
 Multiple packets of seeds are available for larger projects, so tell us about your initiative, and what sort of seeds you’d like and how many packets, and then we’ll be in contact.

 - spring onion

 See this website for information on planning and planting a vegetable garden.

 Email the following information to us:

-- A 300 word (max) description of the project that the seeds will be used for.
+- A short description of how the seeds will be used (300 words or fewer)

-- Indicate your preferred native seed type(s) (indicate your first, second and third preference)
+- Indicate your preferred seed type/s from the list above (indicate your first, second and third preference)

 - Indicate the total number of seed packets you would like (and if you are requesting more than one seed type, please specific the number of packets of each seed type)

 Email Angela from the Communications team and please note that applications close Wed, 25 March.